-The time and resources needed to complete the triangulation process depend on several factors, including the complexity of the question being examined; the availability, quality and cleanliness of the data; the use of consultants to assist in the process; and the skill level and experience of
+The time and resources needed to complete the triangulation process depend on several factors, including the complexity of the question being examined; the availability, quality and cleanliness of the data; the use of consultants to assist in the process; and the skill level and experience of the analysts and others conducting the exercise.
+An approximate timeline is provided on the next page.
+It includes a capacity-building workshop that focuses on transferring the necessary skills to participants.

-- Initial stakeholder meeting (1 week): Stakeholders meet to identify and share the preliminary data available, decide on the key question(s), constitute a triangulation task force, and begin collecting the data sources to be collated. - 2.
+- 1. Initial stakeholder meeting (1 week): Stakeholders meet to identify and share the preliminary data available, decide on the key question(s), constitute a triangulation task force, and begin collecting the data sources to be collated. - 2.
 Data capture (3-4 months): Existing data are collected and collated, and data cleaning and initial analysis conducted. - 3.
 Data analysis (simultaneous with data capture): Data are analysed and hypotheses developed. - 4.
 Training workshop (1 week): Using data captured in-country, a triangulation training workshop is conducted for epidemiologists and data analysts.
 The training workshop includes instruction on triangulation methods, refining and finalizing analyses to answer question(s), developing a summary of findings and identifying next steps. - 5.
 Final stakeholder meeting (1-2 days): Immediately following the training workshop, a meeting with stakeholders is held to present the key findings of the triangulation analysis and discuss next steps. - 6.
 Final country triangulation analysis report (1 month): Produce a country analysis report to be delivered to key stakeholders.